 1. Review the job description

-You’re raring and ready to dive into the stack of resumes piling up in your inbox, but there’s one thing you should do before opening a single application: review the job description.
-Look over the primary criteria you outlined when posting the position so the job requirements are fresh in your mind.
-This is especially important if you’re interviewing for multiple similar roles simultaneously.
+You’re excited and ready to dive into the stack of resumes piling up in your inbox, but there’s one thing you should do before opening a single application: review the job description.
+Make sure you know the primary criteria you outlined when posting the position and that the requirements are fresh in your mind.
+This only takes a few seconds, making a big difference in how quickly I can spot the most important qualifications.
+It’s an especially important step if you’re simultaneously interviewing for multiple similar roles.

 2. Screen out unqualified candidates

 When reviewing resumes, most hiring managers find it’s much easier to say ‘no’ than to give a definitive ‘yes.’
-So, start by weeding out clearly unqualified candidates.
+I agree, and so I like to start by weeding out clearly unqualified candidates.

-These people fail to meet the bare minimum job requirements, like having far too few years of experience or not holding a required credential.
+These people fail to meet the bare minimum job requirements, such as having far too few years of experience or not holding a required credential.
 It also includes people who are blanket applying to dozens of jobs and don’t seem in any way suited for your position.

 As you sort out the no’s, make two other piles: yes and maybe.
 You want to return to those two piles next for a closer look.